guillaumesalagnac/memory-mountain/README.md

 The  script `plot.py`  loads  data  from a  text  file  and builds  an interactive 3D plot using `matplotlib`.

+    $./plot.py results.txt

-You can turn around the mountai with your mouse.
+You can turn around the mountain with your mouse.

 Notes: